RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

 ![Potential Fields]({{ '/assets/images/sampling_based_planning/potential.gif' | relative_url }})

+This worked well for simple, open environments.
+However, in a maze, the robot could easily get stuck in a dead-end (a "local minimum") without ever reaching the goal.
+It was a step forward in creating dynamic motion, but it wasn't a reliable planner.

 ## The Breakthrough: Searching the Graph

 Before adopting a complex strategy, one might consider a simple heuristic.
 For our maze, a possible solution could be the "wall-follower" rule: always keep a wall to your left (or right).
 This can solve simple mazes, but it's not a general solution.
 It can fail in mazes with islands or complex layouts, and it provides no guarantees about finding the shortest or most efficient path.
 What was needed was a systematic, robust method.

 The most successful solution returned to our graph representation.
 If the maze is a graph, then planning is simply a matter of finding the best path through that graph.
-This led to the rise of graph search algorithms, which remain a cornerstone of robotics today.
+This led to the utilization of graph search algorithms, which remain a cornerstone of robotics today.

 ## Dijkstra's Algorithm: The Cost-Conscious Explorer

 Let's make our maze more interesting.
 Imagine some floor tiles are sand, taking more energy to cross.
 We can represent this by making our graph weighted—an edge over pavement might have a weight of 1, while an edge over sand has a weight of 5.
 Now, we don't just want any path; we want the cheapest path.
 Dijkstra's Algorithm is the classic and definitive solution for this.
-It operates by starting at (S) and exploring outwards like a ripple in a pond.
+It operates by starting at starting point and exploring outwards like a ripple in a pond.
 Crucially, it always expands from the vertex that has the lowest total cost discovered so far.
-It meticulously builds a map of the cheapest way to get to every reachable vertex from the start and doesn't stop until it has found the cheapest path to the goal (G).
+It meticulously builds a map of the cheapest way to get to every reachable vertex from the start and doesn't stop until it has found the cheapest path to the goal.
 The result is a guaranteed optimal path in terms of total weight.
 Its weakness is that it's "uninformed" - it explores in all directions equally, because it has no sense of direction.

-Still, its ability to find the provably best path on a known map was a revolutionary step.
+Its efficiency is typically described as `O(E + V log V)`, meaning its runtime depends on the number of edges `E` and vertices `V` in the graph.
+For a grid, this is very efficient.
+But as we'll see, for more complex problems, creating the graph itself is the real challenge.
 ![Dijkstra's shortest path]({{ '/assets/images/sampling_based_planning/dijkstra.gif' | relative_url }})

 (For a formal treatment of other graph properties and search algorithms, please refer to the upcoming chapter on [Graph Theory in the Advanced Mathematical Foundations section](../graph-theory))